The McKay correspondence, tilting equivalences, and rationality: Tilting equivalences

 We will investigate the structure of these equivalences in the case where $X$ is a surface.
 It is known that every rational surface admits a tilting bundle \cite{HP}.
-However, it is not known if a surface that admits a tilting bundle is rational.
-Nevertheless, there is a folklore conjecture that asserts that this is the case and we will provide some evidence for the conjecture.
+However, the converse is a well-known open question:

-\begin{conjecture*} If a smooth projective surface admits a tilting bundle then it is rational. \end{conjecture*}
+\begin{openquestion} Is every a smooth projective surface which admits a tilting bundle rational? \end{openquestion}